10th Annual Chenrezig Drubchen for Peace

-We are delighted to announce our 10th Annual Chenrezig Drubchen, especially auspicious because this will be the first Drubchen performed at our new US Jokhang Temple in Danvers, MA.
-Emaho!
+We are delighted to announce our 11th Annual Chenrezig Drubchen for Peace at the DMC Jokhang Temple in Danvers, MA.

 Drubchen Schedule

-Empowerment is required for Drubchen attendance.
-If you have not already received a Chenrezig empowerment, be sure to attend the empowerment on Friday evening.
+.
 Practice sessions will continue throughout the weekend, beginning each morning at 9:00am.
-Saturday will include three night sessions, as detailed in the schedule below.
+Saturday will include two, or possibly three evening / night sessions, as detailed in the schedule below.
 The Drubchen concludes Sunday around 5pm with a “tsok” offering, which celebrates the positive energies generated in our practice.
 The final dedication shares this blessing with all beings.

 9:00am - 12:00pm